Virtual Artist Talk with Robin Holder

 November 16, 2021 - 7:00 PM to 8:30 PM

 Due to the ongoing pandemic, artist Robin Holder is unable to travel to Syracuse during her exhibition.
-We invite you to virtually meet this dynamic artist who has been creating social justice art for over three decades.
+We invite you to virtually meet this dynamic artist who has been creating social justice art for over two decades.

 Robin Holder is a biracial, contemporary artist based in New York/New Jersey.
 Her research based, mixed technique works are saturated with cultural references that reveal the conflicts of our human experience.

 Holder’s work, exploring societal access alongside lack of empowerment, provides unique opportunities for challenging discussions about socio-economic imbalances, and the complexities of identity, class, cultural